Diving Into The Dirty Details: Dumpster Diving In North Dakota

 Is it legal to dumpster dive in North Dakota?

-In the landmark case of California v.
-Greenwood, the United States Supreme Court ruled that individuals and businesses nationwide have essentially given up ownership rights to any and all trash deposited in public dumpsters.
+The United States Supreme Court decided in the historic case of California v.
+Greenwood that people and companies all around have basically given up ownership rights to any and all waste thrown in public dumpsters.

 Does North Dakota have a law against dumpster diving at night?